 ESN activates on 3 levels: Local, National and International.

-In Romania, we are present in 12 cities, collaborating with more than 40 universities, with approximately 400 volunteers providing help to approximately 3500 international students who come to Romania each year.
+In Romania, ESN is present in 13 cities, collaborating with more than 40 universities, with approximately 500 volunteers providing help to over 3500 international students who come to Romania each year.

 But who are we?